 Chuck Roast Manhattan Beef

-• Sprinkle the onion soup mix and brown gravy mix over the roast.
-Pour the red wine vinegar over the top.
+• Sprinkle onion soup mix and brown gravy mix in on top with the red wine vinegar too.

 Add a layer of mashed potatoes on the toast and top with the beef and some of the au jus sauce out of the crockpot.
-You could almost make this as an appetizer too on top of a piece of bruschetta toast with potatoes and gravy too.
-Seriously this would be amazing!
+You could almost make this as an appetizer too on top of a piece of toast with potatoes and gravy like we do with our Mississippi Pot Roast.

 Beef Manhattan Recipe